I.Coast hands down four life terms for 2016 jihadist attack

 Al-Qaeda's North African affiliate, Al-Qaeda in the Islamic Maghreb (AQIM), claimed responsibility the same day.

-The four men -- Hantao Ag Mohamed Cisse, Sidi Mohamed Kounta, Mohamed Cisse and Hassan Barry -- were convicted of providing support for the operation.
+Of the 18, only four -- Hantao Ag Mohamed Cisse, Sidi Mohamed Kounta, Mohamed Cisse and Hassan Barry -- were present in court.

-None of those suspected of playing a higher role in the attack were present in court.

 © 2022 AFP